Seeking Family Law or Divorce Mediation? Ukiah Firm Can Help.

 Kindly ask them to review it and get back to you to let you know whether they are willing to schedule a discounted Ukiah mediation consultation of up to one hour.
 If they agree, please contact us CLICK HERE.
 Of course, if the other party is not willing to consider family law or divorce mediation, Ukiah-based attorneys in our firm can help you with any of our other services.
 This is assuming we have not consulted with your spouse, partner, or other parent yet.

 Ideally, you should call together to schedule the initial consultation.
 If this is impractical, you should decide who will contact our office to schedule it.
 Please determine the best days and time frames for scheduling for each of you (and any dates in the near future when either is unavailable) before contacting us.

 Be prepared to provide us with your spouse, partner, or other parent’s contact information including their e-mail address, if applicable.
 We will communicate with them to give them the appointment information once the appointment is made.
 Please let us know whether they prefer us to contact them by phone or by e-mail.

-At the free initial mediation consultation, both of you will meet together with our Ukiah mediator-attorney to review the mediation process and address any general questions or concerns about the process.
+At the discounted initial mediation consultation, both of you will meet together with our Ukiah mediator-attorney, Thomas Shields, to review the mediation process and address any general questions or concerns about the process.
 If during this consultation you decide to retain Wine Country Family Law & Bankruptcy Office, we will provide a fee agreement for both of you to review, sign, and take care of the fee retainer and schedule your first mediation appointment.

 If you think you can benefit from family court or divorce mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office serves clients in Fort Bragg, Redwood Valley, Willits, Mendocino, Boonville, Covelo, Laytonville, and surrounding communities.